Top 10 Reasons Why You Should Volunteer at a Soup Kitchen

 A soup kitchen is one of the few places where the homeless can get a free meal without judgment or discrimination.
 These institutions rely solely on the generosity of the people and run on donations.
 As such, they always appreciate people who are willing to donate their money and time.

-There are many job requirements for soup kitchen volunteers.
+There are many job requirements to volunteer at a soup kitchen.
 A sincere heart for helping the poor is most important.
 If you’re of school age, you might want to check with the volunteer coordinator first for age requirements.

-If you still have no idea where to spend your free time, here are ten reasons why volunteering at a soup kitchen is the best thing you’ll ever do.
+If you still have no idea where to spend your free time, here are ten reasons why you should volunteer at a soup kitchen:

 It’s A Very Rewarding Experience